tahirokz/Career-Catalysts/README.md

 License

-This project is licensed under the UET License.
+This project is licensed under the MIT License.
 Let me know if you need further assistance!